bytecodealliance/rfcs/accepted/cranelift-roadmap-2022.md

 Most of the implementation work for both of these projects occurred in
-2021: regalloc2 is essentially complete as a standalone project, with just its Cranelift ingegration pending; and ISLE was [recently merged](https://github.com/bytecodealliance/wasmtime/pull/3506) with ongoing work to migrate all of our instruction lowerings to the DSL.
+2021: regalloc2 is essentially complete as a standalone project, with just its Cranelift integration pending; and ISLE was [recently merged](https://github.com/bytecodealliance/wasmtime/pull/3506) with ongoing work to migrate all of our instruction lowerings to the DSL.